+collected via suitable sensors (e.g. RGB & Depth camera), installed on the operators' AR glasses, or/and at specific positions on the production line.
+An activity recognition model will be trained in order to understand the operator's task at a given time and provide the contextual information to DSS based on the operator's viewpoint and current activity.

+Data Size

+Status Established

-Use in OPTIMAITo support AR functionalities (UC 2 - Production line setupcalibration).
+Use in OPTIMAI To support AR functionalities (UC 2 - Production line setup- calibration).
 Specifically for MICROSEMI: KPI-PS2.2: Reduce machine setup time by 70%.

+Use beyond OPTIMAI N/A

+Open Data

+Is the data open?
+No

+Explanation N/A

+Storage location In a server inside CERTH facilities

+Who Nikolaos Dimitriou (CERTH)

+Metadata N/A

+How Software, CNN models

+Increase data re-use N/A

+Ethics and Data Protection

 Personal Data Yes the dataset includes personal data of the operators.
-There is no need or intention to process and store identification data like name, surname, contact details etc. However, considering the motion activities and health -related data (e.g. heart rate), suggested techniques that will be recommended in the context of the context of the project.
+There is no need or intention to process and store identification data like name, surname, contact details etc. However, considering the motion activities and health -related data (e.g. heart rate), suggested techniques that will be recommended in the context of WP9, will be applied.

+Security Requirements CERTH will collect only the necessary data for research aims, in the context of the project.
 CERTH will apply technical, regulatory and physical security measures in order to secure the protection of personal data and prevent unauthorized access and fraudulent use.
-In addition, the security system will be periodically revised in order to incorporate technological novelties and updating
+In addition, the security system will be periodically revised in order to incorporate technological novelties and updating methods in alignment with GDPR regulation.

-Security Requirements CERTH will collect only the necessary data for research aims, in
+Overview

+Dataset ID WP5_4

 Dataset Title Contact Details

+Work Package WP5

+Task / Deliverable T5.3

 Partner(s) YBQ

 Data Type Project management data

 Format xls

+Details

 Description Partners data for project communication.
 Data were collected with direct email communication.

 Data Size NA

+Status Established

 Use in OPTIMAI For the project communication of results

+Use beyond OPTIMAI N/A

+Open Data

+Is the data open?
+No

+Explanation N/A

 Storage location Company internal cloud server

 Who CEO - Pietro Carratù

+Metadata N/A

 How Spreadsheet software

+Increase data re-use N/A

+Ethics and Data Protection

 Personal Data The dataset contains the email of the project partners.

 Security Requirements The internal cloud is private and can only be accessed with trusted credentials.

+Overview

+Dataset ID WP5_5

 Dataset Title instance segmentation_KLEEMANN

+Work Package WP5

+Task / Deliverable T5.1

+Partner(s) KLEEMANN

 Data Type Derived, Synthetic

+Format png, avi

+Details

 Description A set of real and synthetic images will be used to train an instance segmentation model.
 The set of images contains the valve block and its individual parts of interest (valves, oil pumb etc.).
 Semantic segmentation will be performed in real-time in order to separate a particular object of interest (produced parts or production machines) from its background and subsequently estimate its pose.
 The objects' relative position with respect to a human operator will be recognised.
 A semantic fusion of quality control information (e.g. identified defects - defect_detection_KLEEMAN dataset, metrological measurements, operator's heart rate etc.) will be executed and propagated to the foreseen AR environment.

+Data Size Real images=594, Synthetic images=7200, Total=7794

+Status Established
-Use in OPTIMAITo train an NN model to support AR functionalities (UC 2 -

-Production line setup-calibration).
-Specifically for KLEEMANN:

-KPI-PS3.1: Speed up calibration of the valve block by 40%
+Use in OPTIMAI To train an NN model to support AR functionalities (UC 2 - Production line setup-calibration).
+Specifically, for KLEEMANN: KPI-PS3.1: Speed up calibration of the valve block by 40%

+Use beyond OPTIMAI N/A

+Open Data

+Is the data open?
+No

+Explanation N/A

+Storage location in a server inside CERTH facilities

 Who Nikolaos Dimitriou

+Metadata N/A